lemlac/mulem/docs/reference.md

     print("False")
 ```

+Mulem has no implicit lookahead.
+When in a block, all line breaks end an expression unless ignored explicitly with `~`.

 ### Block Expressions

 A block wraps multiple expressions into one.
 Each block is a new scope.
 Newline after certain keywords or symbols and indentation starts a block.
 The last expression evaluated in a block is its value.
 Use `void` to leave a block empty.